 No Heartbeat at 6-Week Ultrasound?
 What It Means

-Is It Normal to Not See a Heartbeat at 6 Weeks?
+Is It Normal Not to See a Heartbeat at 6 Weeks?

 6-week early pregnancy ultrasound scan showing no heartbeat detected — what it means, by Athena Women's Clinic Perth

-Here’s the thing — six weeks is right on the edge of when a heartbeat first becomes detectable on ultrasound.
-Cardiac activity — the early electrical impulse that creates the visible “flicker” on ultrasound — typically begins between 5.5 and 6.5 weeks of pregnancy, but whether it shows up on a scan depends on several factors.
-In many cases, no heartbeat at 6 weeks simply means the pregnancy is a few days younger than your dates suggest — not that something is wrong.
+If your scan didn’t show a heartbeat, take a breath — you are not alone, and there is a very real chance nothing is wrong.
+Six weeks sits right on the edge of when a heartbeat first becomes detectable on ultrasound.
+Cardiac activity — the early electrical impulse that creates the visible “flicker” on the screen — typically begins between 5.5 and 6.5 weeks of pregnancy, but whether it shows up on a scan depends on several factors.

 Why You Might Not Hear a Heartbeat at 6 Weeks